rockzy77/binary-word-converter/README.md

 ```2) cd binary-word-converter```</br>
 ```3) python3 btw.py```</br>

-With this tool you can convert binary characters in two ways 1)By Typing The Binary Character
+With this tool you can convert binary characters in two ways</br>
+1)By Typing The Binary Character</br>
-2)By Typing The Path Of File Inclusing Binary Characters
+2)By Typing The Path Of File Inclusing Binary Characters</br>